farmalloc/exp_collective_farmalloc/README.md

 |`local` skip list <br> `local+page` skip list|`include/far_memory_container/blocked/skiplist.hpp`|
 |`page` skip list|`include/far_memory_container/page_aware/skiplist.hpp`|

-Note that `hint` B-tree and `hint` skip list do not use collective allocator.
-They used the standard C++ allocator.
+Note that `hint` B-tree and `hint` skip list do not use the collective allocator.
+They use the standard C++ allocator.

 ##### Correspondence between examples in Section 4 and source code of implementations